weihj1999/autootc/terraform/namelist/README.md

-# Use Vault for OTC credential in Terraform
+# How to predefine ECS instance name in Terraform

 ## Requirments
 In a large scale deployment case, we generally named the ECS instance with a prefix plus index.
 This is OK.
 However, what shall we do if we want to name them more meaningfully for effciently management. such as, name them after its' main role